-The Simons Center Art and Outreach program is pleased to present a Palindrome Quartet performance on Wednesday November 13, 2019 featuring Iva Casian-Lakoš on cello, Jennifer Gersten and Kate Dreyfuss on violin, and Chelsea Wimmer on viola.
+The Simons Center Art and Outreach program is pleased to present a Palindrome Quartet performance and lecture on Wednesday November 13, 2019 featuring Iva Casian-Lakoš on cello, Jennifer Gersten and Kate Dreyfuss on violin, and Chelsea Wimmer on viola.

 Reception: 5:00pm, Simons Center Lobby

-Performance: 5:30pm, Della Pietra Family Auditorium, Simons Center room 103
+Performance and Lecture: 5:30pm, Della Pietra Family Auditorium, Simons Center room 103

 Cellist and new music advocate, Iva Casian-Lakoš (b.
 1991, Columbus, Ohio) aims to bring recently composed works to new audiences around the world.
 In 2017, she co-founded Ensemble Illyrica, a chamber ensemble based in Croatia, which not only performs standard classical repertoire, but also commissions works from composers, and collaborates with other performers and visual artists.
 In addition to having performed in major concert venues across Austria, Slovenia, and Croatia, Illyrica also aims to bring new music to new audiences by giving concerts in small villages and in untraditional classical music venues.